codership/documentation/galeracluster/source/installmariadb.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
 .. _`mariadb-rpm`:

-For RPM-based distributions, such as CentOS, Red Hat and Fedora, you can enable the MariaDB repository by adding a ``.repo`` file to the ``/etc/yum/repos.d/`` directory.
+For RPM-based distributions (e.g., CentOS, Red Hat and Fedora), you can enable the MariaDB repository by creating a text file with ``.repo`` as the file extention to the ``/etc/yum/repos.d/`` directory.

-Using your preferred text editor, create the ``.repo`` file.
+Using a simple text editor, create a new ``.repo`` file containing something like the follwing:

 .. code-block:: ini

-   # vim /etc/yum/repos.d/MariaDB.repo
+   # MariaDB.repo

    [mariadb]
    name = MariaDB